SaltyGoo/saltygoo.github.io/_posts/2020-11-13-become-disgusting.md

 This spell does not affect dead creatures, or creatures who either have no sense of smell, or are used to bad smells (e.g. goblins).

-If you invest 4 [dice] in this spell, the effects become permanent.
+If you invest 4 dice or more in this spell and scribe your [Sigil](/spells/#lexicon), the effect becomes permanent.

 ###### make + disgusting
 ###### From the Seven Deadly Dungeons's [Garbage Wizard](https://sevendeadlydungeons.blogspot.com/2019/03/glog-garbage-wizard.html)